MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-multiple-report-layouts.md

 ## Layout definition in AL

 The following example illustrates how the `EmpReportExt` report extends the `"Employee - Phone Nos."` list by adding three report layouts as options for printing this report.
-The report extension only adds the layouts, the dataset is the same as the existing report.
+The report extension only adds the layouts, the dataset is the same as the existing report, which gives the possibility to package report layouts as extensions.

 ```al
 reportextension 50102 EmpReportExt extends "Employee - Phone Nos."